SharvilDhumal/GrafanaAutoBuilder/Output/output.md

 ## Table of Contents
 - Overview
-- Prerequisites
+- Minimal Requirements
-- Architecture (at a glance)
-- Step 1: Prepare Grafana
-- Step 2: Prepare PostgreSQL
-- Step 3: Start the Backend (Spring Boot)
-- Step 4: Start the Frontend (Angular)
-- Step 5: Understand the CSV Format
+- CSV Format (what the app expects)
-- Step 6: Use the Admin Panel (Upload & Build)
+- Use the Admin Panel (Upload & Build)
-- Step 7: Verify in Grafana
+- Verify in Grafana
-- Optional: Supabase Storage
-- Troubleshooting & FAQ
+- Troubleshooting (CSV/build-focused)
 - Quick Checklist

 ---